Model checking of hyperproperties for high-level relational models: Motivating example

 Hyperproperties that use temporal operators to compare events occurring in multiple traces require such traces to be aligned at least in the occurrence of low events; if the system is allowed to stutter, this still allows an arbitrary number of high events to occur between low events (see~\cite{LamportS21} for a deeper discussion).
 Thus, \a{NI} literally asserts that for any two \a{CMS} traces that behave according to \a{cms} and are aligned on low events, if the low inputs are the same at every point of the traces, so must be the low outputs.

 To check the \a{NI} assertion, we can write a command with the desirable scopes, such as the following for up to 3 reviewers and articles. \begin{alloy} check NI for 3 Reviewer, 3 Article \end{alloy} Whether this property holds for \a{CMS} depends on the behavior of the editor when making a decision.
-To explore alternative designs, in \a{CMS} (l.~26) this behavior was left as an auxiliary \a{fun}ction \a{criteria[a:Article, s:CMS]} that determines the possible decision an editor may take for an article.
+To explore the consequences of alternative designs, namely which information the editor has available to make a decision, in \a{CMS} (l.~26) this behavior was left as an auxiliary \a{fun}ction \a{criteria[s:CMS, a:Article]} that determines the possible decision an editor may take for an article.
 For the \a{NI} property to hold, an idealized editor would have to make the same decision with the same information, hence looking deterministic to the \a{Agent}, who knows all reviews and decisions of articles assigned to him.
-Let us model an optimistic editor that always chooses the best decision from those submitted by reviewers to the given article \a{a}, which could be expressed as follows. \begin{alloy} fun criteria[a:Article,s:CMS] : set Decision { max[Reviewer.(a.(s.reviews))] } \end{alloy} Expression \a{a.(s.reviews)} retrieves decisions submitted by reviewers for \a{a} in \a{s}. \a{Reviewer.(a.(s.reviews))} then retrieves all submitted decisions regardless of the reviewer; elements of an enumeration signature are ordered in the order they are declared, so we can then select the \a{max}imum decision.
+Let us model an optimistic editor that always chooses the best decision from those submitted by reviewers to the given article \a{a}, which could be expressed as follows. \begin{alloy} fun criteria[s:CMS, a:Article] : set Decision { max[Reviewer.(a.(s.reviews))] } \end{alloy} Here, expression \a{a.(s.reviews)} retrieves decisions submitted by reviewers for article \a{a} in CMS \a{s}. \a{Reviewer.(a.(s.reviews))} then retrieves all submitted decisions regardless of the reviewer; elements of an enumeration signature are ordered in the order they are declared, so we can then select the \a{max}imum decision.